py-stockfish/stockfish/README.md

 ### Set position by Forsyth–Edwards Notation (FEN)

 If you'd like to first check if your fen is valid, call the is_fen_valid() function below.
-Also, if you want to play Chess960, it's recommended you first update the "UCI_Chess960" engine parameter to be "true", before calling set_fen_position.
+Also, if you want to play Chess960, it's recommended you first update the "UCI_Chess960" engine parameter to be True, before calling set_fen_position.

 ```python
 stockfish.set_fen_position("rnbqkbnr/pppp1ppp/4p3/8/4P3/8/PPPP1PPP/RNBQKBNR w KQkq - 0 2")